nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 where `your_nesi_login` needs to be replace with your actual NeSI login.

-An additional trick is to use the `watch` command to repeatly call any command in the terminal, giving you a lightweigth monitoring tools ;-).
+An additional trick is to use the `watch` command to repeatedly call any command in the terminal, giving you a lightweight monitoring tool ;-).
 Here we will use it to see your jobs gets queued and executed in real time:

 ```bash